CISSP concentrations: How ISSAP, ISSMP & ISSEP have changed

 - Define and implement information security strategies

-- Define and maintain security policy framework
+- Define and maintain security policy frameworks

 - Manage security requirements in contracts and agreements